blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Objects

 A Property Type can also have an object made up of other properties as its value.
-These properties are defined by using Property Types, where when using one it's also possible to define that there is a list of properties.
+These properties are defined by using Property Types, where when using one it's also possible to define:

+- that there is a list of properties
+- that a property is **required**

 **Example 1**

-The `Contact Information` Property Type could define its value as being an object which has an `E-mail` property and a `Phone Number` property.
+The `Contact Information` Property Type could define its value as being an object which has an `E-mail` property and a **required** `Phone Number` property.

 - Sample data when used in (simplified view of) an Entity